Mvgnu/smplat/docs/billing/operations.md

 ## Replay APIs

 - `GET /api/v1/billing/replays` lists ledger entries.
 Use `requestedOnly=false` to include processed events or `provider` filters when triaging specific gateways.
+The `workspaceId` query parameter scopes results to a tenant, while the optional `since` cursor returns only events received after the provided timestamp (ISO-8601).
+- `GET /api/v1/billing/replays/{eventId}` returns a single event with replay attempt history and a lightweight invoice snapshot.
+Supplying `workspaceId` enforces tenant isolation for the lookup.
 - `POST /api/v1/billing/replays/{eventId}/trigger` flags an event for replay.
 Passing `{ "force": true }` executes an immediate replay.
 Without `force` the request schedules background processing and returns accepted.